-Phonsavan, Laos — small town of Xieng Kouang county in Lower North Laos with residents who own hotels, restaurants, and businesses.
+Phonsavan, Laos — small town of Xiengkouang Province with residents who own hotels, restaurants, and businesses.
+Some residents are farmers, teachers, and apprentices.
 The town’s central road is lined with auto parts stores and repair shops servicing the big rigs, trucks, and vans bound for the dusty distance.
 Cheap and delicious bánh mì (Vietnamese sandwich) made with fresh baked bread is available near the long-distance bus station.

 Plain of Jars — where enigmatic past meets ever-changing present.
 Thousands of Iron Age stone jars dot the landscape just as bomb craters and trenches mar it.
-If it was a race of giants that made the jars or if the jars were fired in a nearby cave/kiln, scholars haven’t yet decided.¹ The Plain is surreal in its beauty: an endless parade of dreamlike clouds float above the thin dirt paths and hazy hills.
+If it was a community of giants that made the jars or if the jars were fired in a nearby cave (kiln) or both, scholars haven’t yet decided.¹ The Plain is surreal in its beauty: an endless parade of dreamlike clouds float above the thin dirt paths and hazy hills.
 Sparse, knotted trees and goldenrod low-brush complete the scene.

 Amputated limbs and mangled bodies and literally millions of bombs indelibly and profoundly scarring the landscape might not be the first things one thinks of when visiting this place.
-Sleepy Phonsavan is surrounded by slow hills and plains that hyper-contrast the pastel blue sky.
-These plains are captivating.
+After all, Phonsavan is surrounded by slow hills and plains that hyper-contrast the pastel blue sky.
+The plains are captivating.
 They defy definition.

 But clouds as thick as memory pass overhead; many farmers in Laos continue to work in the same fields where bombs crippled them and blinded their children.